 - Please do not use speakerphones, and please avoid the use of cell phones if possible.
 If cellphone use is a necessity, please contact the courtroom deputy for advance permission.

-- Please do not have witnesses appear or testify from vehicles.
+- Neither counsel nor witnesses should appear or testify from vehicles.

 - Counsel and witnesses should keep phones on mute until necessary to speak.
 Be mindful of background noise.